A Path Toward Equality

 Vicksburg’s Civil Rights Leaders

-Fighting for Our Rights: Vicksburg’s Civil Rights Leaders The 1950s and ’60s were decades of courage in Vicksburg.
-Ordinary people became leaders, risking jobs, safety, and sometimes their lives for equality: Local OrganizersTeachers and ministers held mass meetings...
+Fighting for Our Rights Vicksburg’s Civil Rights Leaders The 1950s and ’60s were decades of courage in Vicksburg.
+Ordinary people became leaders, risking jobs, safety, and sometimes their lives for equality: Local OrganizersTeachers and ministers held mass meetings in...